SI Prefixes: How Many Watts in a Kilowatt and Kilowatts in a Megawatt

 Note: the 'Short Scale' is in use in, for example, the United States, while the 'Long Scale' is in use in, for example, Europe.

-If you wonder how many watts (W) are there in a kilowatt (kW), just check the chart:
+If you wonder how many watts (W) are there in a kilowatt (kW) and vice versa, just check the chart:

 This is a strictly mathematical 'issue' and can be even continued: